|

 Finding herself deserted, Toni Jo decided to use the last of the stolen money

-for a bus ticket back to Shreveport Louisiana.
-She looked up an old friend who
+for a bus ticket back to Shreveport

-of information.
-Worried she decided to tell her brother who was a policeman but
+to glean fragments of information.
+Worried she decided to tell her brother who was a policeman but found that he was on vacation.
+So she

-colleagues, Sgt.
+explained her concerns to one of his colleagues, Sgt.
 Dave Walker.
-Walker accompanied the aunt back to her house
+Walker accompanied the

-where he interviewed Toni Jo.
-He was aware of Mr. Calloway being reported
+aunt back to her house where he interviewed Toni Jo.
+He was aware of Mr.

-missing but completely unprepared for the full confession he was about to hear
+Calloway being reported missing but completely unprepared for the full

-from Toni Jo.
-She even gave him the revolver with one fired and five live
+confession he was about to hear from Toni Jo.
+She even gave him the revolver

-rounds still in it.
-Walker was disinclined to believe the confession as no
+with one fired and five live rounds still in it.
+Walker was disinclined to believe the

-murder had been reported and no body or the car found.
-He decided to arrest her
+confession as no murder had been reported and no body or the car found.
+He

-and handed her over to the Lake Charles police who took her out in a car to try
+decided to arrest her and handed her over to the Lake Charles police who took her out in a car

-match the gun the Walker had taken from Toni Jo.
+had taken from Toni Jo.

 Toni Jo was formally charged with murder but